Ricky Sanders breaks down tonight’s 6-game NBA DFS slate!!

 Key News to Watch:

-Goga Bitazde – Similarly to my article earlier in the week, Goga Bitazde is listed as questionable for tonight’s contest, which leaves the Pacers frontcourt in flux.
-Injuries will already keep out both Domantas Sabonis and Myles Turner so no Bitazde would lead to a healthy dose of Oshae Brissett.
-Over the course of the last week and a half, Brissett has played 38-plus minutes in a game thrice, and this could set up to be the fourth of the kind if Bitazde were out.
-Now, if Bitazde suits up, he is a great play in his own right, costing just $4,000 on DK and $4,900 on FD.
+Goga Bitazde – The Pacers are already without Domantas Sabonis and Myles Turner so no Bitazde would lead to a healthy dose of Oshae Brissett.
+Over the course of the last week, Brissett has played 38-plus minutes in a game twice, and this could set up to be the third of the kind if Bitazde were out.
+Now, if Bitazde suits up, he is a great play in his own right, costing just $4,000 on DK.
 He has played 22-plus minutes twice over the course of the last two weeks and has topped 28 DK fantasy points in each of those outings.
-Either way, a Pacers big man will be playable, but, yet again, Bitazde’s status will determine which.
+Either way, a Pacers big man will be playable, but Bitazde’s status will determine which.